 Cord blood can be a great option for people from Black, Asian and minority ethnic backgrounds, who it can be harder to find a match for on the stem cell register.

 If we can’t collect enough cord blood for transplant, we can use it for research.
 Researchers are working tirelessly to understand the different properties of cord blood, which will help us to ensure stem cell transplants are more effective than ever.
 Your baby can still help to save lives!

 You can find out detailed information about donating your cord blood here.

 Where can I donate?

-We can currently collect cord blood from four hospitals in the UK:
+We can currently collect cord blood from five hospitals in the UK:

-If you’re pregnant and planning to give birth in one of our cord collection hospitals, and are interested in cord blood donation, you can register your interest now!
+If you’re pregnant and planning to give birth in one of our cord collection hospitals, and are interested in cord blood donation, you can register to donate now!